 One astonishing feature of the debate about Materialism is that so many of the professional scholars who openly reject metaphysics as a source of truth, (as we must for Materialism), nevertheless promote this metaphysical conjecture in a language which suggests that only a fool could fail to see that it must be true.
 These are the same scholars who would normally agree that it is precisely the fool who abandons intellectual analysis for conjecture.
 It is an odd situation.
-Alternative ideas to Materialism will often be labelled ‘unscientific’ as if scientists have an insider knowledge of metaphysics unavailable to metaphysicians who often spend their entire lives studying the issues that allows scientists to know what is true without having to work it out or discover any evidence.
+Alternative ideas to Materialism will often be labelled ‘unscientific’ as if scientists have an insider knowledge of metaphysics unavailable to those metaphysicians who often spend their entire lives studying the issues.

-The truth is that the physical sciences can have nothing to say about whether Materialism, the idea that matter is fundamental, is any more plausible than Idealism, the idea that mind is fundamental, and will never be able to falsify either of them.
-In physics Materialism and Idealism are untestable, as are all fundamental theories.
-When a person says that they are a materialist or idealist they have left behind the natural sciences and are doing metaphysics.
-By claiming that Materialism would be the correct solution for one of the world’s most famous, ancient and venerable logical dilemmas they are doing metaphysics very badly.
+The truth is that the physical sciences can have nothing to say about whether Materialism, the idea that matter is fundamental, is any more plausible than subjective Idealism, the idea that mind is fundamental, and will never be able to falsify either.
+In physics Materialism and Idealism are untestable as are all fundamental theories.
+When a person says that they are a materialist or idealist they have left behind the natural sciences and are doing metaphysics and by claiming that Materialism would be the correct solution for Mind/Matter, one of the world’s most famous, ancient and venerable logical dilemmas, they are doing metaphysics very poorly.

-In metaphysics Materialism and Idealism both fail.
+In metaphysics Materialism fails.
 This can be demonstrated and is not a matter of opinion.
-The idea that either would be a rational metaphysical position to endorse is demonstrably irrational.
-We can reject metaphysics and rationalism if we like for the sake of one of these two opposing theories but metaphysics is the application of logic and reason to philosophical problems and if we reject it as a useful activity then we cannot expect anyone to take our philosophical views seriously or for them to make much sense even to ourselves.
+The idea that it would be a rational metaphysical position to endorse is demonstrably irrational.
+We can reject metaphysics and rationalism if we like for the sake of a favourite theory but metaphysics is the application of logic and reason to philosophical problems and if we reject it as a means of testing and assessing theories then we cannot expect anyone to take our philosophical views seriously or for them to make much sense.

 Unfortunately, the plausibility of Materialism is not an obscure metaphysical disagreement with few consequences beyond the discipline.
 Materialism matters.
-When professional academics argue for this useless and life-denying doctrine, with all their power to influence the minds of young people, this could almost be viewed as a crime against humanity.
+When professional academics, with all their power to influence the minds of young people, argue for this useless and life-denying doctrine this could almost be viewed as a crime against humanity.
 Professionals are paid to think clearly and honestly about such issues on our behalf and to truthfully report back with their findings.
 This is not at all what many professional academics do.
 Nothing like it.
-Many professional academics publicly endorse Materialism even though for anyone capable of passing an undergraduate degree a little thought would show that it is logically indefensible, utterly useless and not even as plausible as Idealism.
-For such a person Materialism is not merely a mistake, it is a failure to think through the issues.
+Many professional academics publicly endorse Materialism even though for anyone capable of passing an undergraduate degree a little thought would show that it is logically indefensible and utterly useless.
+For such a person Materialism is not merely a mistake but is a failure to think through the issues.
 If such a person then chooses to use their professional eloquence to poison the minds of their students by confusing them into thinking that Materialism is a rational theory then this should be a matter for the ethics committee.

-All the same, it is not difficult to understand why many unscholarly people are materialists these days.
+It is not difficult to understand why many unscholarly people are materialists these days.
 The strong views expressed here concern professional academics, not all materialists.
-I was a materialist on and off for many years, mainly because I was unable to think of a better idea.
-But the faults and weaknesses of Materialism are not hidden and I could see them as a teenager.
+I was a materialist on and off for many years because I was unable to think of a better idea, but the faults and weaknesses of Materialism are not hidden and I could see them as a teenager.
 There is not one philosopher, not one person among its advocates, who can make sense of it.
-This can be said with confidence since it is a theory that contradicts reason.
+This can be said with confidence as it is a theory that contradicts reason.
 Materialists should find this no more difficult to verify than their opponents.

-Regardless of its blatant faults Materialism is endorsed by many scientists, sometimes vociferously.
+Regardless of its blatant faults Materialism is endorsed by many scientists and sometimes vociferously.
 It seems that these days scientists are no longer expected to be capable philosophers.
 Indeed, many openly reject philosophy as useless and clearly feel no need to know much about it.
-Apparently, rather than think carefully through the issues it would be more rational to pick a convenient view out of a hat, ignoring the logic of the situation.
+Apparently, rather than think carefully through the issues it would be more rational to pick a view out of a hat and ignore the logic of the situation.

 It is not as if Materialism makes useful predictions for the natural sciences.
 In this respect it may be even less useful than string theory.
 For the natural sciences Materialism is a convenient doctrine, a suspiciously consoling one, precisely because if it is true then this would make no difference at all to the natural sciences.
 Nobody would notice.
-These sciences assume that it is true anyway, as a methodological principle, so nothing will be gained if this assumption turns out to be justified.
+These sciences usually assume that it is true anyway so nothing will be gained if this assumption turns out to be justified.
 If we cannot explain x by assuming the truth of Materialism then we cannot explain x if Materialism is true.
 So why would a scientist care about Materialism?
-It is an uninteresting philosophical theory which as well as being irrational explains nothing.
+It is an uninteresting philosophical theory which in addition to being irrational explains nothing.
 If a scientist endorses it then for what reason can this be other than that they happen to temperamentally suited to it?
 It cannot be because there is, or ever will be, a shred of scientific evidence for its truth.

 For a different perspective on the same problem we could observe that Materialism is not a fundamental theory.
 It says nothing about the origin of matter.
 Matter would be a brute fact.
 Materialism is the claim that matter cannot be explained.
 When we try to extend Materialism as an explanation of the universe and make it fundamental we find that it points beyond itself to a prior non-material source and thus contradicts itself.
 The alternative to this contradiction is an infinite regress of fields on fields and it might as well be turtles on turtles for the sense that this idea makes.
 Accordingly, most scientist who endorse Materialism favour a theory of ex nihilo creation.
-This theory may make less sense than Creationism and it is even debatable whether it should be called Nihilism.
-At any rate, it is not a fundamental theory, or, if it is it has a rather obvious gap in it where common sense would suggest there ought to be a phenomenon.
+This theory may make less sense than Creationism and it is even debatable whether it should be called Nihilism but at any rate it is not a fundamental theory or, if it is, it has a rather obvious gap in it where common sense would suggest there ought to be a phenomenon.

 It is not just that Materialism is useless.
 It is highly obstructive.
 It may be the most effective barrier to knowledge human beings have ever invented.
 If Materialism is true then we can never have a systematic fundamental theory.
-This is because Materialism is logically indefensible and this cannot be a property of any systematic and fundamental theory that is comprehensible to us and thus might seem plausible.
+Materialism is logically indefensible and this cannot be a property of a systematic and fundamental theory that is comprehensible to us and thus might seem plausible.
 If, as some Materialists seem to believe, physics actually requires Materialism, such that physics is incapable of ever conceding the falsity of Materialism, then physics is non-reductive and must remain so forever.
-The popularity of this metaphysical conjecture in physics, therefore, reflects not only the low regard in which metaphysics is held but also the limited optimism and confidence of theoretical physicists.
+The popularity of this metaphysical conjecture in physics reflects not only the low regard in which metaphysics is held but also the limited optimism and confidence of theoretical physicists.

 None of this proves the falsity of Materialism, of course, only its perversity, but surely this is enough.
 In philosophy and the sciences it is usually sufficient for the defeat of a theory to show that it gives rise to contradictions.
 Why should Materialism be exempt from this rule?